DRP: Distilled Reasoning Pruning with Skill-aware Step Decomposition for Efficient Large Reasoning Models: Related Work

 \subsection{The Overthinking Problem}

-Large reasoning models, such as OpenAI o1~\cite{o1} and DeepSeek-R1~\cite{guo2025deepseek}, are a specialized subclass of large language models trained to iteratively generate intermediate reasoning steps and refine the thinking process until reaching a final answer~\cite{chen2025towards,sui2025stop,yu2025chain}.
-Unlike traditional LLMs, which rely on test-time strategies such as Chain-of-Thought prompting to elicit detailed reasoning~\cite{tong2024can}, LRMs are trained to internalize CoT generation.
-This design significantly enhances their performance on reasoning-intensive tasks, particularly in challenging mathematics and programming.
-However, LRMs, especially those with smaller parameter sizes, often exhibit a tendency to produce overly verbose reasoning chains, including unnecessary tracebacks and redundant alternative paths~\cite{chen2024not,sui2025stop,cui2025stepwise,fu2025reasoning,fu2024efficiently}.
-Such \textit{overthinking} not only increases token consumption beyond practical inference budgets but also introduces reasoning drift that can degrade output correctness~\cite{hou2025thinkprune,sui2025stop}.
-To address these, our method explicitly prunes harmful overthinking behaviors while simultaneously guiding the model toward concise and effective reasoning expressions.
+Large reasoning models , such as OpenAI o1~\cite{o1} and DeepSeek-R1~\cite{guo2025deepseek}, are a subclass of LLMs trained to iteratively generate and refine intermediate steps~\cite{chen2025towards,sui2025stop,yu2025chain}, internalizing Chain-of-Thought (CoT) reasoning~\cite{tong2024can}.
+This leads to strong performance on complex tasks in math and code.
+However, LRMs—especially smaller ones—often overgenerate verbose reasoning chains with unnecessary tracebacks and redundant paths~\cite{chen2024not,cui2025stepwise,fu2025reasoning}, increasing token usage and causing reasoning drift that may harm accuracy~\cite{hou2025thinkprune,sui2025stop}.